NAMI Connecticut Staff

 Public Policy Director

-Daniela Giordano is the Public Policy Director for NAMI Connecticut and staff to a statewide mental health advocacy network, Keep the Promise (KTP) Coalition.
-The common goal is to enhance access to and quality of community based services, supports and housing for individuals and families impacted by mental health challenges across the state.
+Daniela Giordano is the Public Policy Director for NAMI Connecticut.
+Daniela focuses on adult mental health with the goal of enhancing access to and quality of the continuum of community based services, supports and housing for individuals and families impacted by mental health challenges across the state.
+This work is done in collaboration with various stakeholder groups, including people with lived experience, community members, other advocacy groups and coalitions, and direct service providers.
 Prior to focusing on policy advocacy, Daniela spent several years in direct services as a case manager at a community mental health agency and had the opportunity to work with adults and adolescents living with mental health challenges.
 Daniela has a Master’s in Social Work from the University of Connecticut, with a concentration in policy practice.

 Susan Kelley, JD

-Susan Kelley is the Child and Adolescent Policy Manager at NAMI Connecticut, AND serves as primary staff support to the Keep the Promise (KTP) Coalition Children’s Committee.
+Susan Kelley is NAMI Connecticut’s Director of Children’s Policy.
+She also is Director of the Alliance for Children’s Mental Health (formerly, Keep the Promise Coalition, Children’s Committee), which became, in 2016, an independent advocacy organization focusing exclusively on improving access to quality mental health services for all children in Connecticut.
+Susan serves on several policy committees, including the Behavioral Health Partnership Oversight Council, the Diversion Workgroup of the Juvenile Justice Policy and Oversight Council, and the Restraint and Seclusion Prevention Initiative Partnership.
 Previously, Susan practiced public interest law, representing children and parents in child welfare/juvenile matters in Northern California.
 She also developed online programs on child abuse reporting laws and child abuse prevention for children and educators.
-Susan brings to NAMI Connecticut over 15 years combined experience in child welfare/juvenile and public interest law, child and family advocacy, and service on non-profit boards.
+Susan brings to NAMI Connecticut over 20 years combined experience in child welfare/juvenile and public interest law, child and family advocacy, and service on non-profit boards.
 She received her law degree from the University of San Francisco Law School, and has a BA in English Literature from Princeton University.

 Youth Adult Programs